-(We will provide the necessary notation to understand the supremum in Section 2.)
-More precisely, the results about convergence of $\mathcal{V}N^{(T)}$ hold if $TH < \frac{1}{e^2} \frac{\pi}{1+\pi}$ .
-The criterion $H < \infty$ is in is satisfied (see (2.27)), then we prove in Theorem 2.8(2), jointly with Proposition 2.10(2), the occurrence of a gel for all sufficiently large T. We define gelation via the existence of large particles (with a diverging size that can be on any scale) that build a macroscopic part of the configuration (the gel), but do not specify the scale of the size of the large particles.
+Turning to our goal (3), the macroscopic occurrence or non-occurrence of large particles, we also find that, under the above condition, there is no formation of a gel for all $TH < \frac{1}{e^2} \frac{\pi}{1+\pi}$ .
+On the other hand, if additionally the 'dual' condition is satisfied (see (2.27)), then we prove in Theorem 2.8(2), jointly with Proposition 2.10(2), the occurrence of a gel for all sufficiently large T. We define gelation via the existence of large particles (with a diverging size that can be on any scale) that build a macroscopic part of the configuration (the gel), but do not specify the scale of the size of the large particles.
 The existence of such particles is identified by the fact that, when considering the total mass of atoms sitting in all the particles at time T of sizes $\leq L$ , after letting $N \to \infty$ , followed by $L \to \infty$ , we see that the mass is strictly less than the total mass at time 0.
 In future work, we plan to analyse also the macroscopic and mesoscopic part of the configuration to obtain a more detailed understanding of the gelation phase transition and the gel itself.